 Brown Small prestigious for writing, next to RISD (has a joint program).
 Nice campus.
 In a sleepy, pretty irrelevant city.
 Emma Watson, founder of AirBnb

 Columbia Medium Overall world’s best university.
 Most compact campus of any US college, easy to get from A-B. Best professional schools in the world.
 Ranked #1 for food in the US by 2 rankings.
 In NYC, most powerful & important city on earth - best proximity to incredible things and people.
 Has a 24-hr dining hall where French Toast is served daily, haha - seriously though, the 24-hr dining is a massive plus.
 Very pretty campus.
 Academically hard.
-Some ugly architecture.
-Some people might like more room.
+Some ugly architecture (engineering & econ) Some people might like more room.
 Obama, Warren Buffet, Mike Bloomberg, Founders of KKR, Apollo & Ares Mgmt, all the biggest and ebst Private Equity firms globally.
 CEO Carlyle Group, biggest PE firm. #2 for Noble prize winners.

-Profs: NASA astronaut Mike Mass, Hilary Clinton, Zohran Mamdani’s Dad | | Cornell | Super Large | Large pool of people to pick from, for clubs, for dating, for vibes. | In a sleepy, pretty irrelevant city - no-one is going to Ithaca for anything | - | | Dartmouth | Small/Medium | Good professional (grad) schools, like business. | It’s in New Hampshire, kind of in the middle of nowhere. | Open AI CTO | | Harvard | Medium/Large | Arguably wor’s best uni.
-Relatively most popular.
+Profs: NASA astronaut Mike Mass, Hilary Clinton, Zohran Mamdani’s Dad | | Cornell | Super Large | Large pool of people to pick from, for clubs, for dating, for vibes. | In a sleepy, pretty irrelevant city - no-one is going to Ithaca for anything | - | | Dartmouth | Small/Medium | Good professional (grad) schools, like business. | It’s in New Hampshire, kind of in the middle of nowhere. | Open AI CTO | | Harvard | Medium/Large | Relatively most popular.
 Not super hard to graduate from.
 Campus is spread out.
 Top global professional schools | Campus is very spread out, need to take college transit to get around. | Obama, Sheryl Sandberg (MBA), lots of top finance people

 #1 for Nobel Prize winners | | **Penn** | Large | Great professional schools, esp. business and medicine.
-Strong successful alum network for a change of careers. | | Lots of top finance bros. | | Princeton | Medium | Undergraduate focused (90% of student population is undergrads) | No professional schools - uni has less world power than Penn, H, C - their world impact is lesser, though not less instrisically excellent.
-Secluded/suburban, nearest place outside of campus to chop life is NY. | Amazon CEO Jeff Bezos, Michelle Obama, Richard Feynman | | Yale | Medium | Campus emulates Oxford. popular.
-Top professional schools | It’s in New Haven, CT. | Lots of top people in politics, Alibaba Founder & CEO |
+Strong successful alum network for a change of careers. | | Lots of top finance bros.
+Founder of Moelis | | Princeton | Medium | Undergraduate focused (*90% of student population is undergrads) | No professional schools - uni has less world power than Penn, H, C - their world impact is lesser, though not less instrisically excellent.
+Secluded/suburban, nearest place outside of campus to chop life is NY. | Amazon CEO Jeff Bezos, Michelle Obama, Richard Feynman, founder of Partiful | | Yale | Medium | Campus emulates Oxford. popular.
+Top professional schools. | It’s in New Haven, CT. | Lots of top people in politics, Alibaba Founder & CEO |

 MIT vs Stanford